 When pain persists the body’s nervous systems can become sensitive and hypervigilant.
 Small movements and generally painless stimulations, such as a light touch, pressure, cold and stress, suddenly cause pain.

 Luckily, there’s hope for improvement, as we can influence neuroplastic changes through our actions.

-- One path to change the nervous systems is to move with more ease, especially when combined with skillfully keeping our body, breath and mind calm.
+One way to recalibrate the body’s nervous systems is to move with more ease while keeping our body, breath and mind calm.

 Moving with more ease isn’t just a long-term goal.
 It should be a concrete objective whenever you move or exercise.

 Take the pain self-assessment questionnaire.

 When you’re ready, click the Next Section button below to move to Step 2.